-A secondary effect of desmopressin is that it can cause a short-term increase in blood clotting.
-For this reason, it is sometimes prescribed to treat a condition called von Willebrand’s disease, which is a genetic disorder that prevents the blood from clotting.
+A secondary effect of the drug is that it can cause a short-term increase in blood clotting.
+For this reason, vets sometimes prescribe it to treat von Willebrand’s disease, a genetic disorder that prevents blood from clotting.

 Dosage Of Desmopressin For Dogs

-Desmopressin is also available in an injectable form, which is given at doses of 1 to 2 micrograms per dog for central diabetes insipidus or 0.5 micrograms per pound of body weight for dogs with von Willebrand’s disease.
-The treatment for von Willebrand’s disease lasts for about 4 hours.
+Desmopressin also comes in an injectable form, which dogs should take in doses of 1 to 2 micrograms per dog for central diabetes insipidus or 0.5 micrograms per pound of body weight for dogs with von Willebrand’s disease.
+The treatment for von Willebrand’s disease lasts for about four hours.

-If your veterinarian prescribes desmopressin for your dog, it is important that you continue administering the drug for the full duration of the prescription.
-Do not stop giving your dog the medication, even if symptoms appear to be relieved, unless your veterinarian instructs you to stop.
+If your vet prescribes desmopressin for your dog, it’s important that you continue administering the drug for the full duration of the prescription.
+Don’t stop giving your dog the medication, even if symptoms improve, unless your vet instructs you to stop.